Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Getting through the day as good as I can.

 ### Day 28: May 22, 2020 (substring_equality)

 **Today's Progress**: I dedicated all my coding time to code and test the substring_equality problem.
 It seems to work in the only test sample I was provided with, but I need to further test it with an stress test.

 **Thoughts:** Starting to feel better thanks to an external help.

+### Day 29: May 23, 2020 (Debugging substring_equality)

+**Today's Progress**: The substring_equality problem worked, but it was running too slow.
+Apparently my function for computing exponentiations with modulo efficiently wasn't efficient enough.
+Actually, python exponentiation built-in function, pow(), works much faster than my manually defined function when working with large number.
+The manually define function reduces the number to its modulo each step, but it seemed to be not enough for the test.
+According to [Sven Marnach](https://stackoverflow.com/users/279627/sven-marnach) in this answer in [stackoverflow](https://stackoverflow.com/a/5246975/10864988), pow() is much faster because it uses binary exponentiation besides reducing to the modulo on each step.
+After that I read the next problem.
+Find the longest common substring, but this time using hashing functions instead of dynamic programing.
+Looks a bit intimidating.

+**Thoughts:** Starting to make me feel better.
+It's difficult, though.